ibportugal/mms142-groupk-2023.github.io/README.md

   With 3.3 million apps built on Bubble, this no-code development platform has successfully helped many creators, founders, and business owners to build and deploy innovative apps without requiring proper programming expertise.

   #### Salesforce Lightning
   Launched by Salesforce, a renowned provider of customer relationship management (CRM) software, **Salesforce Lightning** is a low-code platform for building applications focused on addressing business needs and CRM.
 It is meant to democratize the app-building process for business organizations by making it accessible, easier, and faster without sacrificing effectiveness and innovation (Lee, 2018).
 The platform has all the features that most low-code app-building platforms have - extensive access controls, code blocks that can be dragged and dropped, comprehensive design templates and hosting options, compatibility with multiple devices, as well as advanced customization and automation capabilities.
-But what makes Salesforce Lightning appealing to business enterprises is that unique features can be tailored and offered exclusively based on the business administrator and developer's needs.
+But what makes Salesforce Lightning appealing to business enterprises is that unique features can be tailored and offered based on both the business administrator's and developer's needs.

+These are some of the features embedded within the platform to make such claims possible:
+- **Einstein Automate**: Enables businesses to create workflows, automate business processes through bots, and sift data to generate forecasts for maximum efficiency, just by clicking (no coding at all).
+- **Customer Identity Plus**: Provides simplified user identity management by adding an identity layer across different channels to eliminate the need for separate logins in each digital touchpoint which is incredibly useful if a company has an active large user base.
+This is also reinforced by a single command-line interface for various platforms with **CLI Unification**
+- **DevOps Center**: A unified software development and operations hub for enhanced collaboration and faster development-release cycles.
+(Nguyen, n.d.)

 ## Disruptive Technologies

    ### Closing The Gap (Article Title)